sximenez/2024-01-jan-etl-extract-transform-load/README.md

 #### ODBC

-Let's begin by testing an `Odbc` connection (`Open Database Connectivity`).
+Let's try to implement an `Odbc` connection (`Open Database Connectivity`).

-In a Windows environment, an ODBC manager is pre-installed (Start -> ODBC).
+In a Windows environment, an ODBC manager is pre-installed locally (Start -> ODBC).

-The ODBC manager uses drivers, or translators between our program and the queried database.
+The ODBC manager contains the drivers, or the translators that our program will rely on to interface with the source database.

 ```console
 # Check available local drivers via PowerShell.